We're here to set the record straight on The Great Pickle Debate.

 These are the gut healthy, microbiome-boosting superfood pickles that you should be consuming everyday, three times a day.

 Lacto fermented pickles contain lactic acid so they still pack plenty of pickle punch.
 The fermentation process creates a distinct, and complex umami flavor that fermented foods are known and loved for.

-The fermented pickle is the probiotic packed pickle you should be eating and brine you should be drinking, both for its electrolytes and its probiotic load (more on that in our Ultimate Guide to Healthy Pickle Juice).
+The best fermented pickles are the probiotic packed pickles you should be eating and brine you should be drinking, both for its electrolytes and its probiotic load (more on that in our Ultimate Guide to Healthy Pickle Juice).

 These raw, live and probiotic pickles actively serve your health.

 Fermented foods are more popular than ever, but people are still confused about how to spot real ones.